dariusmehri/Predicting-Staff-Levels-for-Front-line-Workers/README.md

 Data:

-1. 10 months of average wait time from QMATIC.
+1. 52 weeks of average wait time from QMATIC.

 2. Leave time for each worker from City Time.